What is Flashing in Ceramics – And How is it Done?

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-Flashing refers to changes in the color, pattern, and texture of pottery.
+Flashing” refers to changes in the color, pattern, and texture of pottery.
 It occurs naturally during firing when clay comes into contact with flame, wood ash, or soda vapors.
-However, it is now a sought-after decorative effect and can be achieved in modern kilns by using flashing slips.
+It is also a sought-after decorative effect and can be achieved in modern kilns by using flashing slips.

 Flashing is typically associated with fuel-burning kilns.
-In particular wood firing.
+In particular wood fired pottery.
 The reason for this is that during a wood firing, the flame travels around the kiln in particular pathways.
 If you think about a fire sliding up a chimney, it tends to stick to the same pathway.

 During a wood firing, the pottery comes into direct contact with the flame.
 Because of the paths that the fire travels, some parts of the pottery have more contact than others.

 The flame will deposit more ash on some parts of the pottery than others.
-This in part accounts for the flashing effect of wood-fired ceramics.
+This partly accounts for the flashing effect of wood-fired ceramics.

 what is flashing in ceramics

-Wood ash generated during a firing contains trace metals from the burning wood.
+Wood ash created during a firing contains trace metals from the burning wood.
 This ash settles on the pottery and melts, creating a glaze.

 Many of the minerals in wood are the same as the minerals used in pottery glazes.